agorapulse/grails-aws-sdk-sns/README.md

 )
 ```

-## Validating a mobile token
+## Validating a mobile device

-Once in while, you might validate a mobile endpoint arn: if required (e.g.: token or platform changes), it will update it by deleting the old endpoint and create a new one.
+Once in while, you might validate a mobile endpoint arn: if required (e.g.: token or platform changes), it will update the endpoint by deleting the old one and create a new one.

 ```groovy
 endpointArn = amazonSNSService.validateDevice(